 That’s rational behavior.
 There’s no need to worry about long-term fundamentals when your investment horizon is tomorrow or even ten minutes from now.
 The lack of investor interest in fundamentals makes bubbles unsteady and susceptible to collapse at the first sniff of bad news.
 When bubbles do collapse they can surprise the hell out of you in ways you never imagined.

 University of Chicago mathematician and Harvard economics Ph.D.
-Herman Minsky gave us the financial instability hypothesis.
+Hyman Minsky gave us the financial instability hypothesis.
 Simply put:

 • People get optimistic when markets are stable

 • People take out more debt when they are optimistic

 He’s describing an interesting cycle where stability creates optimism that leads to more investing, which creates instability.
 A risky asset’s price will rise as more investors perceive it as stable, making it even more risky.
 The contrarian investor is keenly aware of this concept.
 Warren Buffett addresses this when he says, “Be fearful when others are greedy and greedy when others are fearful.”

 So what’s that mean for investors right now?
 Market headlines have been particularly negative in 2017 and 2018 despite positive performance.
 Minsky would say this is a sign of a healthy market – there’s no unrealistic sense of serenity and stability to drive up prices.